thanks2music/learning/README.md

-# Learn React
+# Learning

+A person who has never failed is a person who has never tried.
-Do not fear failure from taking on challenges; fear doing nothing instead.
+So, fear doing nothing more than fearing failure from taking on challenges.

+[toc]

+## React